Table of Contents

 - Nori (seaweed)

-Recommended places to eat Doteyaki
+Where to eat Doteyaki in Osaka

 Doteyaki is such a common izazkaya dish that you can find pretty much anywhere.
 It’s a common dish that can be found in most izakayas as well as kushikatsu (deep fried skewered meat and vegetables) stores.